FIWARE/contribution-requirements/docs/docker.md

 -   Although default values **SHOULD** be defined, exposed ports **MUST NOT** be fixed, and **MUST** be configurable using `ENV` variables.

-Dockerfiles should be publically available, and therefore can be read by outside developers and can reflect on the quality of the product in question.
+Dockerfiles should be publicly available, and therefore can be read by outside developers and can reflect on the quality of the product in question.
 Although image size is not everything, there are several ways to reduce the bloat of docker images and good practice should be followed: